radireddy/nest-graphql-starter-kit/README.md

 ## Schema generation

-Everytime when you add a new schema or modify the existing schema, use below commnad to generate schema calss.
+Everytime you add a new schema or modify the existing schema, use below commnad to generate schema calss.
 ```bash
 # development
 $ npx ts-node ./src/generate-typings.ts